 - 1. Report the incident to their supervisor. - 2.
-Obtain photos as soon as possible. - 3.
-Immediately seek aid from the facility's medical unit.
+Obtain photos as soon as possible - 3.
+Immediately seek aid from the facility medical unit.

-San Diego County Sheriff's Office Detention Services Bureau Gassing - Topic #61
+San Diego County Sheriff's Department Detention Services Bureau Gassing - Topic #61

 - 4. Place contaminated clothing into evidence after it has air dried.
-Ensure to label properly with a biohazard label and request a lab test for DNA. - 5.
-Victim referred to the nearest County contracted Industrial Medical Clinic (Concentra Medical Group) for medical treatment and follow-up according to SDSO Policy and Procedure 3.16- Occupational Injury.
+Ensure to label properly with biohazard label and request a lab test for DNA. - 5.
+Victim referred to the nearest County contracted Industrial Medical Clinic (Concentra Medical Group) for medical treatment and follow-up according to Department Policy and Procedure 3.16- Occupational Injury.

-B. INCARCERATED PERSON SPECIMEWN RETRIEVAL FOR COMMUNICABLE DISEASE TESTING
+B. INMATE SPECIMIN RETRIEVAL FOR COMMUNICABLE DISEASE TESTING

-Incidents concerning detention facility employees exposed to an incarcerated person's bodily fluids or human excrement as defined in Penal Code Section 243.9 will be investigated.
-When an employee sustains such occupational exposure to an incarcerated person's blood, bodily fluid, or human excrement, the incarcerated person will be asked to submit to a blood draw voluntary.
-Every effort should be made to obtain a voluntary blood sample from the incarcerated person first.
+Incidents concerning detention facility employees exposed to an inmate's bodily fluids or human excrement as defined in Penal Code Section 243.9 will be investigated.
+When an employee sustains such occupational exposure to an inmate's blood, bodily fluid or human excrement, the inmate will be asked to voluntarily submit to a blood draw.
+Every effort should be made to obtain a voluntary blood sample from the inmate first.

 - 1. Voluntary - a.
 The voluntary informed consent shall be in writing. - b.
-Refusal to voluntarily submit to a blood draw may result in procuring a court order to obtain blood specimens (for HIV testing). - 2.
+Refusal to voluntarily submit to a blood draw may result in procuring a court order to obtain the specimens of blood (for HIV testing). - 2.
 Involuntary (forced blood draw) - a.
 Watch commander or designee to contact the chief medical officer or designee (Sheriff's Medical Services Infection Control Nurse). - b.
-If deemed necessary, they can order the incarcerated person to be tested for hepatitis and/or tuberculosis as soon as possible (no court order required for forced blood draw). - a.
-Incarcerated persons can also be tested for HIV (involuntary for HIV will require a court order). - b.
+If deemed necessary, he/she can order the inmate be tested for hepatitis and/or tuberculosis as soon as possible (no court order required for forced blood draw). - a.
+Inmate can also be tested for HIV (involuntary for HIV will require a court order). - b.
 Forced blood draws will be conducted in accordance to DSB P&P Section I.95 - Forced Blood Draws.